-Accordingly, the Administrator reviewed the two new epidemiologic studies in 9/11 exposed populations published subsequent to the 2011 Zeig-Owens study.
+Journal of the American Medical Association (JAMA) in December 2012.9 The Zeig-Owens, Li, and Solan studies were reviewed and analyzed by the Administrator in the notice of proposed rulemaking published July 2, 2013.
 The Administrator's review focused on the information that the three epidemiologic studies, taken as a whole, provided on the question of the risk of prostate cancer in association with 9/11 exposures and the role of surveillance bias in explaining any observed excess risk.
-The Administrator's findings regarding the three studies are described below, under Method 1.
+A summary of the Administrator's findings regarding the three studies is offered below, followed by the Administrator's final determination on the addition of prostate cancer to the List.